-In this post, we talk about one of our frontend development projects.
-You will learn about the challenges we faced, the solutions we offered, and the results we achieved.
+In this post, we discuss one of our Webflow projects: the design and development of a portfolio website.
+You will learn about the challenges we faced and the solutions we provided.

 Over the past few years, Hubspot CMS has gained popularity among brands and businesses due to its combination of simplicity and flexibility.
 The platform is easy to use, even for non-tech-savvy people, making it a powerful tool for multidisciplinary teams.